tayvano/lazarus-bluenoroff-research/README.md

 ## 💼 DPRK IT Workers

 - Overlaps with Contagious Interview a lot.
 IT Workers Have resumes.
 Get hired.
 Get paid payroll that goes to DPRK.
 - Will hack via backdoors, stealing private keys.
 Will also get hacked.
 Will also extort.
 They are creative little fucks.
+- [The IT Workers](dprk-it-workers/readme.md) also get their own folder.
+- There's also the [lazarus.group](https://www.lazarus.group/team) site which is pretty.
+- They also have a dust collector in their midst: [💼 DPRK IT Laundry Dust Collector ae69 (0xae69012d15d6b1a3b2412aadef712f06f9286e0e)](./hacks-and-thefts/dp-it-dust-collector-ae69.md)

 | 📁  | Date       | Incident                                                                               | Amt Stolen       |
 | --- | ---------- | -------------------------------------------------------------------------------------- | ---------------- |